Balkans lift otherwise gloomy Emerging Europe outlook for 2023

 German contagion

 Following a lacklustre performance in the fourth quarter of 2022, the economic growth in several countries of the region came to a halt in the first quarter of 2023.
-Poland, Czechia, and Hungary started the year with negative growth.
+Poland, Czechia and Hungary started the year with negative growth.

 Vasily Astrov, senior economist at wiiw and the primary author of the Summer Forecast released on July 5, attributes the economic slowdown in the region to a combination of declining real incomes, the recession in Germany and elevated energy prices.